qihongl/MVPA_tutorial/README.md

 Neuroimaging data analysis is usually <a href = "https://en.wikipedia.org/wiki/Underdetermined_system">underdetermined</a>.
 For example, a typical fMRI data might has 100,000 features (voxels) with only a few hunderds of training examples (stimuli presented).
 To tackle this issue of underdeterminacy while fitting the whole brain model (i.e. without pre-defining ROIs), we tend to use sparse methods, such as the Logistic LASSO, which will be the main focus of this tutorial.

-### The Brain Imaging Unit - Meeting
+### The MVPA workshop
-- You can access the <a href = "https://github.com/QihongL/MVPA_tutorial/wiki/0.-Schedule">meeting schedule</a> from the wiki page.
+- You can access the <a href = "https://github.com/QihongL/MVPA_tutorial/wiki/0.-Schedule">workshop schedule</a> from the wiki page.

 - Where and when: Wednesday 4pm at Psych 634